mike42/Auth/README.md

 Optional dependencies:
 - phpmyadmin, for managing the database and installing.
 - php5-curl, for the Google Apps service
-- freetds and sqsh, for plugins which interact with Microsoft SQL server
+- php5-odbc and FreeTDS, for plugins which interact with Microsoft SQL Server

 Installation
 ------------